Insurance Coverage for Mental Health Care

 If your health insurance covers some or all of the cost of going out of network for a physical health problem, it has to do the same for a mental health problem.

 There are some exceptions.
 For instance, the law doesn't apply to companies with 50 or fewer workers.
 So insurance plans available to those employees are not required to provide equal services for mental and physical health problems.

-Starting in 2014, mental health and substance abuse must be covered by certain plans, including all the ones offered through the new insurance Marketplaces.
-Marketplaces are websites where people who don't get insurance through their job -- or don't have insurance for any other reason -- can buy a plan.
+In addition, the Affordable Care Act requires mental health and substance abuse to be included by certain plans, including all the ones offered through the new insurance Marketplaces.
+Marketplaces are web sites where people who don't get insurance through their job -- or don't have insurance for any other reason -- can buy a plan.